antonfirsov/docs/2017/08-Aug/fsharp/fs-netcore2-update-roadmap.md

-# Update and FAQ for F# and .NET Core
+# F# and .NET Core Roadmap Update

-We've been working and shipping support for F# and .NET Core for some time now.
+As we approach the release of .NET Core 2.0 RTW we wanted to take some time to talk about how F# fits into the .NET Core and .NET Standard ecosystem.

+## .NET Core and .NET Standard: current status

 F# has been supported on .NET Core 1.0 and .NET Core 1.1 since their releases.
-This support came initially from Microsoft - namely, getting the compiler to support .NET Core - and transitioned into a community effort involving the .NET Core SDK.
-The rest of the F# open source community has embraced .NET Core and .NET Standard, porting many libraries.
+Once the compiler was in a stable preview, [Enrico Sada](https://github.com/enricosada) from the F# community worked with us to add support in the newly-crated .NET CLI, the .NET Core SDK once the CLI was changed, and templates.
+The rest of the F# open source community has also embraced .NET Core and .NET Standard, porting many libraries and tools.
 The most impressive of which is [Fable](http://fable.io/), which allows you to use the entire JavaScript ecosystem to write F# code that runs in the browser!

-Since the releases of .NET Core 1.0 and .NET Core 1.1, our primary focus for F# has been in [Portable PDB](https://github.com/dotnet/core/blob/master/Documentation/diagnostics/portable_pdb.md) generation and .NET Core 2.0 support.
+Since the releases of .NET Core 1.0 and .NET Core 1.1, our primary focus for F# and .NET Core has been in [Portable PDB](https://github.com/dotnet/core/blob/master/Documentation/diagnostics/portable_pdb.md) generation and .NET Core 2.0 support.
 The former is now shipped, and enables debugging on .NET Core today.

-## Current status of F# and .NET Core 2.0
+## F# and .NET Core 2.0

-As many of you are aware, .NET Core 2.0 and .NET Standard 2.0 are shipping.
-For us, these are the most strategically important targets for F#.
-Much of the F# community has also come to the same conclusion.
+As many of you are aware, .NET Core 2.0 and .NET Standard 2.0 are in preview.
 Our top priority up until this point has been to ensure the quality of F# when targeting .NET Core 2.0 and .NET Standard 2.0.

+This is the first release of F# on .NET Core that can be built from source as a part of the .NET Core SDK and the .NET Core CLI.
+This is a requirement for F# to ship on RedHat Enterprise Linux, and also meets the expectations of many linux developers.

 Starting with the release of .NET Core 2.0 Preview 3, all of the changes we have made for F# support in .NET Core 2.0 will be in-box with the .NET Core SDK and .NET Core CLI.
+Additionally, we have backported in-box support for F# running on .NET Core 1.0.4 and .NET Core 1.1 in the version of the .NET Core SDK that will ship with Visual Studio 2017 Update 3.
 We're also working with the maintainers of highly-used open source projects to ensure they work well on .NET Core 2.0.
-Additionally, we have backported in-box support for F# running on .NET Core 1.0.4 and .NET Core 1.1 in the version of the .NET Core SDK that will ship with Visual Studio 2017 Update 3.

-Finally, this is the first release of F# on .NET Core that can be built from source as a part of the .NET Core SDK and the .NET Core CLI.
-This is a requirement for F# to ship on RedHat Enterprise Linux, and also meets the expectations of many linux developers.

-## Visual Studio tooling support

-Support for .NET Core SDK-based projects in Visual Studio is still a work in progress.
-Although Visual Studio can load the F# .NET Core SDK-based projects today, we're not ready to declare these as fully supported yet.
-We have also "turned off" templates for creating these projects until our quality bar is met.
-Specifically, the following will still be unsupported with Visual Studio 2017 Update 3:

-* IntelliSense recognizing added files and their ordering
-* IntelliSense and the project UI not recognizing project or package references
-* Adding a script file from the right-click menu (fixed already, but not in the product)
-* The ability to order files using the Visual Studio UI

-If you load one of these projects into Visual Studio, you will likely experience these issues, even though the project will run and debug.

-This is still something we're working on, and we're treating it with the highest priority now that the F# compiler is stable on .NET Core 2.0.

-We had done estimates of the work needed in our language service to support .NET Core SDK projects, and determined that the amount of work on our end was relatively small.
-Unfortunately, we did not anticipate the amount of work required in the low-level pieces of the Visual Studio project system that loads .NET Core SDK projects.
-The crux of the issue is that MSBuild preserves file ordering in a project, but the Visual Studio project system which loads these types of projects does not.
-This means that the language service receives files out of order, resulting in IntelliSense reporting errors for things that actually compile and run.
-We know what needs to be fixed and are working with the relevant teams to make it happen.

-A follow-up question might be: "why didn't you know about this sooner?".
-The answer is that we prioritized the stability and usability of the F# compiler on .NET Core over the Visual Studio tooling support for F# and .NET Core.
-This unblocks people on all platforms from adopting the most strategically important version of .NET to come out in a long time.

 ## The best way to use F# and .NET Core today